|Coordinates:||55.6805 N 11.0809 E|

 The church got a planning similar to a Greek cross with five towers - the middle tower was higher and the lateral towers at the each end of the cross - lower.
 Some art historians see here something common with the design of Church of the Holy Sepulchre in Jerusalem, some consider that this is rather an attempt to imitate the concept of the mythical "heavenly Jerusalem", where God and people will live together by the end of time.

-The construction of the church was finished circa 1220 by the daughter of Esbern Snare - Ingeborg and her husband Peder Strangesen.
+The construction of the church was finished sometimes around 1220 by the daughter of Esbern Snare - Ingeborg and her husband Peder Strangesen.

 Original... and unstable design

 The new church was one of the first brick buildings in Denmark.
 Due to specific structural details it is believed that the church was built by masters from Lombardy, Northern Italy.

 A mural fragment from sometimes around 1225 shows that the interior of the church originally was decorated with wall paintings.

 The central tower - Mary's tower - is 44 m tall.
 This tower is square-shaped.
 Other four towers are octagonal, approximately 34 m tall, named St. Anne's (east), St. Gertrude's (west), St. Mary Magdalene's (south) and St. Catherine's (north).